 Installing Protect America works a bit differently than Frontpoint and ADT, although it’s also DIY.
 While you’re setting up and testing your system, you’ll be on the phone with someone from customer support to help you along the way.
 I had a great experience with my rep, who guided me through each step and made sure my components were installed correctly.
 Like Frontpoint and ADT, the hardest component to install in my Protect America system was the camera.
 With an incredibly small field of view of 60 degrees, it was hard placing it in an area where I could get a good view of the room I wanted to record.
 The camera’s ethernet cable only made placement harder.
 Despite that, I had a great experience installing Protect America, mainly due to my support rep, Tiffany.
 Tiffany, if you’re reading this— thanks again.

 Vivint is the only company of the four that requires professional installation.
-For $129, a professional will come into your home and set everything up for you.
+For free, a professional will come into your home and set everything up for you.
 I had a good experience with the technician.
 He was clearly very knowledgeable about the system and was very courteous to me, even putting booties around his shoes to avoid tracking in dirt.

 Top System Installation

 Comparing DIY to professional installation is kind of like comparing apples and oranges, so I have to give a tie for this round.
 Truthfully, this category is based on your personal preference.